visgl/deck.gl/docs/layers/terrain-layer.md

 ##### `color` (Color, optional)

 Color to use before `surfaceImage` is loaded or if `surfaceImage` is unavailable.
+Equivalent to setting SimpleMeshLayer `getColor` prop to `d => prop.color`.

 - Default: `[255, 255, 255]`

 ##### `wireframe` (Boolean, optional)

-Same as SimpleMeshLayer `wireframe`.
+Forwarded to SimpleMeshLayer `wireframe` prop.

 - Default: `false`